Zhe exercise

 • 公园的椅子上坐着两位老人(on the bench of the park there sit two old people).

-2. 着 also indicates the manner in which an action is taking place; in terms of grammar and syntax, it is a form of adverbial modifier falling into the same place as time words (昨天、上个星期、去年、明天) and location words (图书馆、宿舍、学校、饭馆).
+2. 着 also indicates the manner or state of existence; in terms of grammar and syntax, it is a form of adverbial modifier falling into the same place as time words (昨天、上个星期、去年、明天) and location words (图书馆、宿舍、学校、饭馆).

 Pattern: Subj. + verb + 着 + real verb

-HW 1: Drop the most suitable potential complements into each sentence 50%
+HW 1: Put the number of the most suitable potential complements into each blank 50%

 1. 你的车很小,______五个人。